osxmidi/LinVst/README.md

 Drag the clip from the Beats window to outside of the Addictive Drums 2 window and then a midi file will appear (probably AD2Beat.mid) in /home/user/.wine/drive_c/users/user/My Documents/Addictive Drums 2/XXXXXX/Settings which should contain the clip and which can then be dragged to the DAW.
 Same thing applies for the recorded wav file (ADDrop.wav).

 **Steven Slate Drums SSD5** Drag the Groove/Fill from the Grooves window to outside of the SSD5 window and then a midi file will appear in /home/user/.wine/drive_c/users/user/Temp which should contain the clip and which can then be dragged to the DAW.
+Samples might need to be manually extracted (by clicking on the slatepack files) (using Archive Manager).

 **Spire Synth** (Disable d2d1 in the Libraries section of winecfg) (32 bit version seems to work ok with a d2d1 version 6.1.7601.17514 32 bit dll override)